ZhiLL-00/ZhiLL_00.github.io/_pages/about.md

 News
 ======
+#【2024-02】 One paper was submitted to IEEE JSAC.

 #【2023-09】 One paper was accepted by IEEE Wireless Communications Magazine!

 #【2023-09】 One paper was accepted by IEEE Transactions on Wireless Communications with my guidance!